espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Class Features/Battle.md

 #### Major Curse (11th)

 Your body proves capable of truly heroic feats, but doing so interferes with your mental focus.
 Your moderate curse's fast healing is equal to your level, and its damage bonus is +6.
-You gain a +1 status bonus to weapon and unarmed attack rolls, but you are [[Stupefied|Stupefied 2]].
+You gain a +1 status bonus to weapon and unarmed attack rolls, but you are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Stupefied|Stupefied 2]].